EuroPride: WorldPride

 The European Pride Organisers Association, which licences EuroPride and owns the trademark, has decided that a WorldPride event held in Europe also automatically carries the title of EuroPride.

 The first WorldPride was held in Rome in 2000 (see above).
 The second WorldPride was held in Jerusalem in 2005–2006.

 London, also hosting the 2012 Summer Olympics, beat out competing candidate, Stockholm, in the fall of 2008 to hold WorldPride 2012, which was held from 23 June to 8 July.

 WorldPride 2017 was held in Madrid, and WorldPride 2021 was held in Copenhagen, Denmark.

 Madrid success

 Madrid's EuroPride 2007 was the most well-attended event at the time, with an estimated 2.5 million visitors.
-This huge attendance was not only a success for Madrid, but for the whole LGBT Spanish community, due to the celebration of the change of terms in the laws related to gay marriage and adoptions.
+This huge attendance was not only a success for Madrid, but for the whole LGBTQ Spanish community, due to the celebration of the change of terms in the laws related to gay marriage and adoptions.

 Madrid was one of the first Spanish cities celebrating the legalization of gay marriage, with the support of all political parties, even the conservatives in the Government, headed by the ex-mayor of the city, Alberto Ruíz Gallardón from Partido Popular.

 Due to these and other advances in same-sex freedom and social progress, Madrid was chosen in 2012 to host WorldPride 2017.